SpknWrd/InstaSkeleton/README.md

 The following **required** functionality is completed:

-- [] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
-- [] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account
 - [x] The current signed in user is persisted across app restarts
 - [x] User can take a photo, add a caption, and post it to "Instagram"
 - [x] User can view the last 20 posts submitted to "Instagram"
 - [x] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [ ] User can tap a post to view post details, including timestamp and caption.
+- [x]?
+User can tap a post to view post details, including timestamp and caption.
+Matt told me I didn't have to do this if the info is in the page.
 The following **optional** features are implemented:

-- [ ] Style the login page to look like the real Instagram login page.
+- [x] Style the login page to look like the real Instagram login page.
 - [ ] Style the feed to look like the real Instagram feed.
 - [x] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-- [ ] Show the username and creation time for each post
+- [x] Show the username and creation time for each post
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
+- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - User Profiles:
-   - [ ] Allow the logged in user to add a profile photo
+   - [x] Allow the logged in user to add a profile photo
-   - [ ] Display the profile photo with each post
+   - [x] Display the profile photo with each post
-   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+   - [x] Tapping on a post's username or profile photo goes to that user's profile page
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
+- [x] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen.
 - [x] Create a custom Camera View on your phone.
-- [ ] Run your app on your phone and use the camera to take the photo
+- [x] Run your app on your phone and use the camera to take the photo

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] The user who likes a post is recorded;
+- [x] If a user likes the post a red heart is displayed;
+- [x] Profile picture can be chosen from the gallery
+- [x] Likes and comments are recorded using ParseRelations which should be more efficient.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):